sachinym/Github-Advanced-Security/Getting-Started.md

-# Getting Started
+# Getting Started with Your GitHub Advanced Security

-Duration: 10 minutes

 1. Once the environment is provisioned, a virtual machine and lab guide will be loaded into your browser.
 To complete the lab, utilize this virtual machine during the session.